w3c/webappsec-permissions-policy/integration.md

 # Defining Policy-Controlled Features

-This guide is for authors of other standards who want to use Feature Policy as a mechanism for enabling and disabling their features.
+This guide is for authors of other standards who want to use Permissions Policy as a mechanism for enabling and disabling their features.
 It's a collection of principles and guidelines (more than actual rules) for coming up with sensible defaults, whether the feature in question is a long standing feature on the web, or something brand new.

-## Referencing the Feature Policy spec
+## Referencing the Permissions Policy spec

 There is no central registry for policy-controlled features.
-Feature authors who wish to allow Feature Policy to control their features on the web can do so by referencing the Feature Policy specification.
+Feature authors who wish to allow Permissions Policy to control their features on the web can do so by referencing the Permissions Policy specification.

 The following example shows how a feature could be declared as a policy-controlled feature:

 > Example:
 >
->### Section N: Feature Policy Integration
+>### Section N: Permissions Policy Integration
 > The Sample API defines a [*policy-controlled feature*](https://w3c.github.io/webappsec-feature-policy/#policy-controlled-feature)
 > identified by the string "`sample`".
 Its [default allowlist](https://w3c.github.io/webappsec-feature-policy/#default-allowlist)
 > is `'self'` \[[FEATURE-POLICY](https://w3c.github.io/webappsec-feature-policy/)\].